ziad-saab/reddit-nodejs-api/README.md

 ## Initial files

 ### `reddit.sql`
 This file contains two `CREATE TABLE` statements, which we are already used to.
-You may notice there is something weird going on with the `createdAt` and `updatedAt` fields: basically we want these fields to be automatically set by MySQL, but MySQL only allows **one** `CURRENT_TIMESTAMP` field.
-So what we do is set the `createdAt` to `DEFAULT 0`, but later on in `reddit.js` we set it to `NULL`.
-Since `NULL` is not an acceptable value here, MySQL will make it default to the current timestamp, which is what we wanted.

 ### `index.js`
 This is the "main" file of our application, meaning it's the one we will run to get things done.